 At some point in the recent past, the doctor entered an agreement with Dale Keiger to be his Boswell.
 The less said about this gentleman, the better.
 He is known to be the author of The Man Who Signed the City.
 He is known to be the former editor of Johns Hopkins Magazine.
 He is known to frequently imbibe strong spirits, being partial to the fruit of the juniper.
 The Joggled Mind could be regarded as this gentleman's Umwelt; the Doctor abides.

 By the simple act of subscribing, you will receive, once or twice a week, the latest thing to cross Dr Essai's mind, distilled into far more order than the voltage generated by his disordered brain chemistry.
+You may subscribe for free; you may also opt to contribute $5 per month or $50 per year.
+No pressure, but it is worth noting that you will significantly enhance your position on the great karmic wheel, for those playing a long game.

 As for the title, we refer you to a letter written by Emily Dickinson: “[My father] buys me many books — but begs me not read them — because he fears they joggle the Mind.”